woogie96/eip7702-example/README.md

 ## Development Setup and Execution Steps

-This project is configured to run on the Sepolia testnet.
+This project supports multiple networks and is configured to work with any EVM-compatible blockchain that supports EIP-7702, including Substrate-based chains with EVM compatibility.
+The recent network configuration changes were specifically implemented to support Substrate-based blockchains.
 To get started:

 ```shell
 # Install dependencies